AdobeDocs/analytics-platform.en/help/guided-analysis/interface.md

 {{release-limited-testing}}

-The interface for a Guided Analysis project, regardless of analysis type, comprises of the following main UI elements:
+The interface for a Guided Analysis project, regardless of analysis type, comprises the following main UI elements:

 * **Query rail**: Use this rail on the left of your project to build out your analysis.
 * **Chart**: Once you select the desired events, people, or steps, a chart is shown on the right that visualizes the data.